sumanbikram/caf-azure/[Examples]-Deploy-Custom-Landing-Zone-Archetypes.md

 **File: `lib/archetype_definition_customer_online.json`**

+> IMPORTANT: Please ensure you create this file in the `/lib`directory within your root module.

 The `lib/archetype_definition_customer_online.json` file contains a custom "archetype definition".
 This is a custom JSON format used specifically by the Terraform Module for Cloud Adoption Framework Enterprise-scale.

 In this example, we are using this archetype definition to create an archetype called `customer_online`.
 This archetype definition includes the creation of Policy Assignments for `Deny-Resource-Locations` and `Deny-RSG-Locations`, with default values pre-defined in the archetype definition template.